 The 37th District of the Iowa Senate is located in eastern Iowa, and is currently composed of Cedar, Johnson, and Muscatine Counties including Iowa City, Coralville, Solon, West Branch, Mechanicsville, Stanwood, Clarence, Lowden, Tipton, Bennett, Rochester, Durant, and Wilton.
 The seat is currently held by Bob Dvorsky, who announced in August that he would not seek reelection in 2018.

-The primary election is Tuesday, June 5, 2018.
+On June 5, 2018, Zach won the Democratic nomination to be on the November 6th ballot.
 The four-year senate term begins in January 2019.

 About the Committee to Elect Zach Wahls